gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 ## Delegating Administration by User

 Right now, these Administrators are a part of the Administrators Environment but don’t have any specific permissions.
-Remember the Console URLs we copied earlier?
-Paste each of them into their own separate browser (or guest account) window and try to log in as either of the admins you just created.
+Remember the Console URL we copied earlier?
+Paste it into its own separate browser (or guest account) window and try to log in as either of the admins you just created.
 You’ll encounter an “Incorrect username or password.
 Please try again.” message.

 ![A screenshot of the user flow in which the admin fails a login attempt to an environment they don't have permission to](../images/delegated-administration-in-pingone/admin-failed-login.png)
 *Trying to Log In without Permissions*